 People are willing to pay higher asking prices for a flat in an attractive location or with easy access to public transport.
 This is especially so for the latter since owning a car is very expensive in Singapore.

 Everyone loves convenience.
 An apartment in a location that boasts many facilities nearby such as supermarkets, food courts, and sports centres can command a higher price.
 Parents with young children may also be willing to pay a premium for locations with good schools in the vicinity.
-Generally, flats in older estates will be higher in price, as amenities would have built up over time in the estate.
+Generally, HDB resale flats in older estates will be higher in price, as amenities would have built up over time in the estate.

-#3.
-Condition and size of the flat
+3. Condition and Size of the HDB Resale Flat

 For more property news, content and resources, check out PropertyGuru’s guides section.